thegenemyers/DAZZ_DB/README.md

 If the -f option is set, the split is forced regardless of whether or not the DB in question has previously bin split, i.e. one is not interactively asked if they wish to proceed.

+By default, the primary read for each well consists of the longest subread of the insert from the well.
+By setting the -m parameter, the subread of median length becomes the primary read instead.
+One can at any later time change this back to the default longest by splitting again with the -l parameter set.
+The setting of the primary reads occurs regardless of whether the -a parameter is set or not.

 ```
 10. DBtrim [-af] [-x<int>] <path:db|dam>